CloudLabsAI-Azure/GitHub-Actions/Labfiles/Module-4-Advanced-Usage-and-Integration.md

 1. Select **build-and-deploy (1)** and **verify** **(2)** that all the jobs have run successfully.

    ![](../media/E5-S14.png)

-   >**Note**: This GitHub Actions workflow demonstrates the best practice of securely using Azure secrets by employing GitHub Secrets.
-The workflow, triggered on every push, runs on ubuntu-latest and performs several steps, including logging into Azure with a service principal secret, executing an Azure CLI script, and running an Azure PowerShell script.
+   >**Note**: This GitHub Actions workflow automates authentication to Azure using OpenID Connect (OIDC) and executes an Azure CLI command to display the authenticated account details.
+It runs on every push event and uses repository secrets to securely authenticate.

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.